 a) RCC sleepers: The concrete sleepers for railway made of reinforced cement concrete are called RCC sleepers.

 - Two back sleeper.

-b) Prestressed Concrete Sleepers: The concrete sleepers constructed of prestressed cement concrete are known as prestressed concrete sleepers.
+b) Prestressed Concrete Sleepers: The concrete sleepers for railway made of prestressed cement concrete are also known as prestressed concrete sleepers.

 1. Long life span ( 40 to 60 years).